cbednarski/hostess/README.md

-    hostess aff domain ip   # Add or replace a hosts entry in an off state hostess del domain      # (alias rm) Remove a domain from your hosts file hostess has domain      # exit code 0 if the domain is in your hostfile, 1 otherwise hostess off domain      # Disable a domain (but don't remove it completely), exit 0 if hosts entry is missing hostess on domain       # Re-enable a domain that was disabled, exit 1 if hosts entry is missing hostess list            # (alias ls) List domains, target ips, and on/off status hostess fix             # Rewrite your hosts file; use -n to dry run hostess dump            # Dump your hostfile as json
+    hostess aff domain ip   # Add or replace a hosts entry in an off state hostess del domain      # (alias rm) Remove a domain from your hosts file hostess has domain      # exit code 0 if the domain is in your hostfile, 1 otherwise hostess off domain      # Disable a domain (but don't remove it completely), exit 1 if entry is missing hostess on domain       # Re-enable a domain that was disabled, exit 1 if entry is missing hostess list            # (alias ls) List domains, target ips, and on/off status hostess fix             # Rewrite your hosts file; use -n to dry run hostess dump            # Dump your hostfile as json